NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 <a href="https://science.nasa.gov/open-science/" target="_blank">Open Science at NASA</a>.
 * The Turing Way (living handbook):
 <a href="https://book.the-turing-way.org/reproducible-research/reproducible-research/" target="_blank">The Turing Way: A handbook for reproducible, ethical, and collaborative data science</a>.
-* NASEM report on reproducibility and replicability:
-<a href="https://nap.nationalacademies.org/catalog/25303/reproducibility-and-replicability-in-science" target="_blank">Reproducibility and Replicability in Science</a>.

 #### Hands-on tutorials and workshops